Premier Dermatology specializes in skin cancer prevention, early detection, and the most advanced skin cancer removal treatments.

 - A nodular BCC is typically much softer than a squamous cell carcinoma.
 They can range to mildly firm to outright “mushy.”
 Nodular BCC’s often grow in three-dimensions, growing up and out with time.
 They sometimes have a “rolled” edge, visible blood vessels that branch like the limbs and branches of a tree (“arborizing”), and often can bleed or form a sore more easily than healthy skin when the surface is picked, scratched or damaged.

 - Infiltrative basal cell carcinoma can be harder to spot.
 Its appearance is often somewhere between that of a superficial and a nodular basal cell.
 Infiltrative basal cells grow just under the surface of the skin.
 They extend out and often grow to a fair size before people become aware of them.
-As a result, they often take multiple layers of Mohs surgery to clear.
+As a result, they often take multiple layers of Mohs skin cancer surgery to clear.
 The skin over an infiltrative basal cell can be raised, bumpy, be pinker or redder than surrounding skin, and may bleed easily.
 When looking with the naked eye, it can be hard to tell where an infiltrating basal cell carcinoma starts and stops.

 - Morpheaform basal cell carcinoma can be thought of as a variant of infiltrative basal cell carcinomas.
 Morpheaform basal cell carcinoma occur under the surface of the skin, but because morpheaform BCC’s cause collagen or scar formation around and throughout the tumor, a morpheaform BCC can be elevated, flat or even sunken.
 The microscopic scar tissue around a morpheaform BCC means that to the naked eye morpheaform BCC’s can look like a scar is appearing where someone never had surgery or an injury.
 The surface can be irregular, waxy, inflamed or red, firmer than surrounding skin.
 The moral of the story with morpheaform BCC is that a scar-like area or an area changing firmness, color or texture without any known reason needs attention from a dermatologist.